Random-field random surfaces: Notation

 in the sense that if one side converges absolutely then the other converges absolutely to the same value.
 Note that the terms inside the sum on the right-hand side are well defined for undirected edges.
+We say that the environment $\a$ is uniformly elliptic if there exist $c_-,c_+$ such that $c_- \leq \a \leq c_+$, pointwise.

-The above definitions naturally extend to \emph{time-dependent environments} $\a : I \times E(G) \to \R$, where $I\subset\R$ is a (time) interval: the operator $-\nabla\cdot\a\nabla$ acts on time-dependent functions $\phi : I \times G \to \R$ with the same definition~\eqref{eq:11330408} applied at each fixed time.
+The above definitions naturally extend to \emph{time-dependent environments} $\a : I \times E(G) \to \R$, where $I\subset\R$ is a (time) interval: The operator $-\nabla\cdot\a\nabla$ acts on time-dependent functions $\phi : I \times G \to \R$ with the same definition~\eqref{eq:11330408} applied at each fixed time.
 The identity~\eqref{eq:discrete integration by parts} then holds at each fixed time for time-dependent functions $\phi,\psi$.

 The discrete Laplacian $\Delta$ is the operator $\nabla \cdot \a \nabla$ with $\a \equiv 1$.